Ch4p34uN0iR/simple-web-scanner/README.md

 ## Notes

 If you want to know how crawler works.
-You have to modify `seed_url` line 89 in file crawler, then you can run `python3 crawler.py` to see what happened.
+You can modify `seed_url` line 89 in file crawler and run `python3 crawler.py` to see what happened.